-To set up a subdirectory structure, create a folder on your website for each target country labelled with that country’s two-letter ISO code.
+To set up a subdirectory structure, create a folder on your website for each target country labeled with that country’s two-letter ISO code.
 For example, to signal content targeted to people in Spain, your subdirectory would look like this: website.com/es.

 Pros of using subdirectories: A subdirectory structure is easy to set up and maintain.
 Adding subdirectories to your website is straightforward and cost-effective.
 It only requires one website domain, and the authority you build up for that domain applies sitewide.
-Some think this option has emerged as the clear choice for nearly any business.
+Some think this option has become the clear choice for nearly any business.